 This honor is given to an AAP member who has made major contributions to the AAP, its membership and the academic PM&R community through participation in an association program, task force or council.
 The award recognizes exceptional efforts to improve and benefit the specialty of physiatry through significant contributions to programs, initiatives, councils and activities.
 In addition, the nominee should demonstrate leadership and work to advance the efforts of the AAP.
 Individuals may be nominated and councils are invited to submit one nominee per year to receive the Outstanding Service Award.
 More than one award may be presented per year.

-This award will be for a non-member whose outstanding public service has significantly contributed to the organization or the field.
-Honorary members or Association employees are not eligible for this award.
+This award is designed for non-members whose outstanding public service has significantly contributed to the organization or the field.
+Honorary members or AAP employees are not eligible for this award.

 McLean Outstanding Resident/Fellow